Data sources

 Where every property comes from.

-Three open registries.
+Two open UK government registries.
 One unified UPRN-keyed index.
 Last refresh dates per source below.

 UK Energy Performance Certificate Register